ChetanKawarkhe/SQL_tutorial/SQL.md

   => The intersection of rows & columns is called as cell.

   * Table
-  => The organisation of rows and coolumns is called as table.
+  => The organisation of rows and columns is called as table.
   -----------------------------------------------------------------

 ### Relational Model